Petr Nedvěd: Personal life

 Nedvěd married supermodel Veronika Vařeková in 2004.
 In early 2006, when playing for the Phoenix Coyotes, Nedvěd asked for a trade to an Eastern Conference team to be closer to Vařeková, who worked primarily in New York City.
 During the summer of 2006, Nedvěd and Vařeková separated.
 He has since moved back to the Czech Republic.
-His brother, defenceman Jaroslav Nedvěd, is also an ice hockey player.
+His brother, defenceman Jaroslav Nedvěd, is also a former ice hockey player.

 Legacy

 In the 2009 book 100 Ranger Greats, the authors ranked Nedvěd at No. 71 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.